 - Tate Modern, London

-As more collectors and institutions seek to acquire original Salvador Dalí paintings, auction prices will likely continue to rise.
-Moreover with digitalization and fractional ownership platforms making fine art investments more accessible, Dalí’s market demand is expected to grow even further.
+As more collectors and institutions chase original Salvador Dalí paintings, auction prices will likely keep climbing.
+And with digitalization and fractional ownership platforms opening up fine art to a broader pool of capital, Dalí’s market demand is expected to grow even further.

 - Strong long-term ROI, with an annual appreciation of 7-10% on premium pieces.